Chicago’s Night Sky

 In a dark sky, you can see about 4,500 stars with the naked eye.
 In Chicago’s sky, you can see about 35.

 As long as people have walked the Earth, they’ve looked to the sky as a creative muse, a constant companion, and a gateway to the mysteries of our Universe.
-This November, the Adler will open a brand-new exhibition to help connect you—and the city around you—to the wondrous human tradition of looking up.
-Chicago’s Night Sky opens November 22.
+This brand-new exhibition will help connect you—and the city around you—to the wondrous human tradition of looking up.

 - Discover how people from all over the world have imagined shapes and pictures in the sky.

-- See Adler’s world-renowned collection of celestial globes, star maps, and more.
+- See the Adler’s world-renowned collection of celestial globes, star maps, and more.

 - Take part in real research by identifying constellations in historic celestial maps from the Adler’s collection.